top of page

 How SeverEase Helps

-You don’t need to hire a lawyer to negotiate better terms.
+You don’t always need to hire a lawyer to negotiate a better severance package.
 SeverEase equips you with:

 • Plain-language severance guides